jebikoh/JTX-PathTracer/README.md

 **Update June 2025**:

 I am currently in the process of rewriting the original project.
-The code for this can be found in JTX2.
+The code for this can be found in `jtx2/`.

 My original version (for which everything below this point is for) was becoming too unwieldy to work with as it was very much a learning project.
 I also wanted to incorporate my Vulkan path tracer projects (and eventually, my CUDA OptiX projects) into one project.

-Here a rough overview of what is currently implemented:
+Currently implemented:
 - Unidirectional (backwards) Monte-Carlo Path Tracing
 - Multiple-Importance Sampling (MIS) with uniform light sampling
 - Russian Roulette